Edvard Johanson

 Karl Edvard Johanson (1882 in Förlösa – 1936) was a Swedish trade union organizer.
 By profession he was a shoemaker, and belonged to the Swedish Shoe and Leather Workers' Union.
-He was the chairman of the Swedish Trade Union Confederation from 1930, when he succeeded Albert Forslund, to 1936, when he was succeeded by Arvid Thorberg.
+He was the chairman of the Swedish Trade Union Confederation from 1930, when he succeeded Albert Forslund, to 1936, the year of his death when he was succeeded by Arvid Thorberg.